openaire/guidelines-data-archives/docs/field_language.rst

 Use the language code as value.
 In case the resource utilizes several languages, repeat this element to indicate multiple languages.

-**Allowed values, examples, other constraints**
+*Allowed values, examples, other constraints:*

-Allowed values are to be taken from IETF BCP 47, ISO 639-1 language codes.
+* Allowed values are to be taken from IETF BCP 47, ISO 639-1 language codes.
 Examples: en, de, fr

 Examples